dlang-community/SDLang-D/HOWTO.md

 import sdlang;
 ```

-If you're not using DUB, then you must also include the path the SDLand's sources when you compile:
+If you're not using DUB, then you must also include the path the SDLang-D sources when you compile:

 ```
 rdmd --build-only -I{path to sdlang}/src {other flags} yourProgram.d